Linuxfabrik/monitoring-plugins/check-plugins/json-values/README.md

 custom applications or APIs that expose monitoring data as JSON.
 Supports HTTP bearer-token and arbitrary header authentication, dot-notation for nested JSON keys, and per-key Nagios-range thresholds in addition to the state value extracted from the JSON itself.
+Alerts when the value behind `--warning-key` or `--critical-key` falls outside its range, or when the JSON itself carries a non-OK state.

 options:
   -h, --help            show this help message and exit